 a. the training parallels a discipline area offered through BRCC, and

-Upon request, individuals who have successfully completed Basic Training may be awarded four (4) credit hours in kinesiology as indicated in the ACE Guide and the Community College of the Air Force Catalog.
+Upon request, individuals who have successfully completed Basic Training may be awarded credit for kinesiology to be used as an elective.
 Official documentation of military training is required.
 The academic department will maintain final approval for all matters related to awarding credit.

 a. training parallels a discipline area offered through BRCC, and